gillianassi/ResearchProject_Regression/README.md

 ##### Implementation: Regulised Logistic Regression
 >The files of this implementation can be found [here](Logistic%20Regression/Regulised%20Logistic%20Regression).

 This implementation is my method used while following an exercise provided by the learning platform 'openclassroom' in the course *Machine Learning* found [here](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex5/ex5.html).
-This example uses regulised logistic regression to create a decision boundry that indicates wether microchips from a fabrication plan passes Quality Assurance by means of two tests.
-It is important to note that this implementation uses a lot of provided code from the cource *Machine Learning*.
+This example uses regulised logistic regression to create a decision boundary that indicates whether microchips from a fabrication plan passes Quality Assurance by means of two tests.
+It is important to note that this implementation uses a lot of provided code from the course *Machine Learning*.
 This includes the following functions [mapfeature.m](Logistic%20Regression/Regulised%20Logistic%20Regression/mapFeature.m), [plotData.m](Logistic%20Regression/Regulised%20Logistic%20Regression/plotData.m), and [plotDecisionBoundary.m](Logistic%20Regression/Regulised%20Logistic%20Regression/plotDecisionBoundary.m).
-For the other frunctions, templates were used but the main code was written by myself.
+For the other functions, templates were used but the main code was written by myself.

-Because two tests are used to asses the validation of the microchips, regulisation is nececary.
-The regulized cost function and gradient formulas in logistic regression are Respectivaly
+Because two tests are used to assess the validation of the microchips, regulation is necessary.
+The regulized cost function and gradient formulas in logistic regression are respectively

 <p align="center"><img src="Images/RegulisedCostFunction.png" alt="Rcost" width="300"/></p>
 <p align="center">and </p>
 <p align="center"><img src="Images/RegulisedGradient.png" alt="Rgrad" width="400"/></p>

-After succesfully implementing these functions a clear decision boundrey is shown in the following image:
+After successfully implementing these functions a clear decision boundary  is shown in the following image:

 <p align="center"><img src="Images/RLogR.png" alt="RlogR" width="400"/></p>

 ### 3 Future work
+It can be very interesting to implement the regression algorithms on real datasets instead of generated or provided ones.
+Although I have learned a lot from these implementations, I feel that I still have a lot to discover in the field of regression.
+In addition, I only briefly looked at the subject of classification problems.
+This can be elaborated on in the future.
+A final option could be to look more into the optimisation of such algorithms to possibly make them usable in real-time.

 ### 4 Conclusion
+Even if regression is one of the more commonly know AI-algorithms it can **not** be underestimated.
+However, while the statistical approach was overwhelming in the beginning, implementing them proved to clarify the meaning of each formula a lot.
+The concept of regression became more clear for me and I think I am capable of making basic implementations.
+Finally, I do not think a lot of games use or can use regression as the main gameplay feature, but I can definitely see it being used by an AI to categorise elements or make predictions to make the right decisions in given circumstances.

 ### 5 Sources
 * Machine learning Chapters used (http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning):